TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/PS3 and Wii.md

 | Pad    | L3     |
 | Cymbal | R3     |

 with the yellow and blue cymbals doing d-pad up and down, respectively.
+Refer to the [General Notes](General%20Notes.md#deciphering-pads-and-cymbals) doc for an example of how to distinguish things.

 Pedals: